-Step 2 Choose shapes that will make each of your divisions look longer.
+Step 2 Choose shapes that enhance each area.

-So, for example, using either an oval or rectangular shape in each of the sections of your garden for the lawn, will make that area look longer, because your eyes will follow the length of shape.
-You can also use interlocking circles or boxes.
-If you have enough space, then you can consider using the free form flowing curves.
+You need to choose a shape that makes each area feel larger.
+Interlocking circles or boxes can work well for this.
+If you have enough space, then you can consider using free-form flowing curves.
 However, it is advisable to start off with simple geometric shapes, just to get an idea of the feel of the space.

 Step 3 Create interest by having focal points that draw your eye down the garden.

-By having strategically placed focal points like a statue, urn, or bench/seating area, your eyes will automatically be drawn to the solid object in between the planting.
+By having strategically placed focal points like a statue, urn, bench/seating area or archway, your eyes will automatically be drawn to the solid object in between the planting.
 Adding a focal point to look at occupies your mind with more visual information and that always helps distract your brain from the true shape of the garden.